ruFFaa/AgentVault/docs/installation.md

     *   Set the environment variable: `export AGENTVAULT_REGISTRY_URL=https://agentvault-registry-api.onrender.com` (Linux/macOS) or `set AGENTVAULT_REGISTRY_URL=https://agentvault-registry-api.onrender.com` (Windows Cmd) or `$env:AGENTVAULT_REGISTRY_URL='https://agentvault-registry-api.onrender.com'` (PowerShell).
     *   Or use the `--registry` flag with CLI commands: `agentvault_cli discover --registry https://agentvault-registry-api.onrender.com`
 *   **Note (Cold Start):** This instance runs on Render's free tier.
 If it hasn't received traffic recently, it might take **up to 60 seconds** to respond to the first request while it "wakes up".
 Subsequent requests will be faster.
 You can send a simple request like `curl https://agentvault-registry-api.onrender.com/health` to wake it up before running commands if needed.
+*   **Developer Registration:** You can register for a developer account on the public registry via the UI at [`https://agentvault-registry-api.onrender.com/ui/register`](https://agentvault-registry-api.onrender.com/ui/register).
+Follow the email verification steps.

 ## 2. Setting up for Development (Contributing or Running from Source)